interjs/inter/README.md

 # Reactivity

-*Inter* is super reactive, it means that, when there's a change it just update the necessary part of interface.
+*Inter* is super reactive, it means that, when there's a change it just update the necessary part of the interface.

 # Compatibility